abdur75648/UTRNet-High-Resolution-Urdu-Text-Recognition/README.md

 The [UTRSet-Synth](https://csciitd-my.sharepoint.com/:u:/g/personal/ch7190150_iitd_ac_in/EUVd7N9q5ZhDqIXrcN_BhMkBKQuc00ivNZ2_jXZArC2f0g?e=Gubr7c) dataset was generated using a custom-designed robust synthetic data generation module - [Urdu Synth](https://github.com/abdur75648/urdu-synth/).

 ## End-To-End Urdu OCR Webtool
-This was developed by integrating the UTRNet text recognition model with a text detection model for end-to-end Urdu OCR.
-The webtool may be made available only for non-commercial use upon request.
+This was developed by integrating the UTRNet text recognition model with a text detection model trained on UrduDoc for end-to-end Urdu OCR.
+Due to computational resources limit, access to it is not publicly available but may be made available only for non-commercial use upon request.
 Please contact the authors for the same.

+### Demo
+**A simpler version deployed on Hugging Face Spaces is available for demo.
+You can access it *[here](https://abdur75648-urduocr-utrnet.hf.space)*.**

+> **Note:** This version uses a 3rd party library for text detection and hence is much less accurate than the original web app in line detection.

 ![website](https://github.com/abdur75648/UTRNet-High-Resolution-Urdu-Text-Recognition/assets/66300465/511aeffe-d9b3-41aa-8150-ab91f398ae49)